 Potential projects will be evaluated by PRDOH using the following criteria.
-Threshold Criteria are required as a baseline for the project eligible to be considered.
+Threshold Criteria are required as a baseline to make the project eligible for consideration.
 Prioritization Criteria will be used to select, prioritize, or otherwise award a project as part of the program design.
 This process will be outlined in the Program Guidelines.
 Selected projects must have a logical nexus with the Unmet Needs Assessment and consist of CDBG-DR Electrical Systems Improvement eligible activities under this Action Plan.